Interested in being a KIND LAB RA?

 LAB MANAGER

-I graduated from the University of California, Riverside in 2025 with a B.S. in Psychology.
-During my time at UCR, I worked as a behavior technician for children with Autism and as a peer mentor at the Academic Resource Center.
-My research interest lies in parent-child interactions and understanding their behaviors, which was the focus of my Chancellor’s Research Fellowship during my time at UCR.
-I am thrilled to be a part of the KIND Lab, working with our wonderful team and community.
+I graduated from the University of California, Riverside in 2024 with a B.S. in Psychology.
+While at UCR, I worked as a Behavior Therapist for children with Autism, anxiety, and other behavioral challenges, and served as a peer mentor for PSI CHI Honor Society’s First-Year Lay Member Program.
+My research interests center on mother-child dyads, stress biology, and the intergenerational impact of early environments.
+As a summer intern through MSRIP’s Mind the Gap, I explored how maternal support and early adversity shape biomarkers of stress across development.
+I am thrilled to be part of the KIND Lab, working with our wonderful team and community.

 Graduate Students